 6. Are There Any Other Costs Involved?

 In addition to interest, lenders will also charge points on hard loans, and these will vary from one lender to the next.
 They might, for example, range anywhere from 2 to 4.
 Or, you may pay a higher interest rate in exchange for lower points.

 Also, be sure to ask about additional fees, such as underwriting fees and processing fees.
 And don’t forget about closing costs, too.
 To compare lender to lender, you need this information to find the best hard money lenders near you.

 7. What Are the Loan to Value Ratios?

 How much money will the lender be willing to give you?
 Well, they’ll take the value of your property into consideration.

 Some lenders might give you 70% or more of the property’s value as it stands currently.
-However, there are also hard lenders who may calculate how much they’ll give you based on the ARV, which is the “after repair value” of your property, instead.
-Others provide up to 90% of purchase price plus 90% of repairs, subject to the loan not exceeding 75% of the after repair value appraisal.
+However, there are also hard lenders who may calculate how much they’ll give you based on the ARV, which is the “after-repair value” of your property, instead.
+Others provide up to 90% of the purchase price plus 90% of repairs, subject to the loan not exceeding 75% of the after-repair value appraisal.